-Psychology of possibilities can enhance health, happiness, research saysAugust 2nd, 2012 in Psychology & Psychiatry /
+Psychology of possibilities can enhance health, happiness, research saysAugust 2, 2012 in Medicine & Health / Psychology & Psychiatry

 First-time mothers who pay attention to their emotional and physical changes during their pregnancy may feel better and have healthier newborns than new mothers who don't, according to research to be presented at American Psychological Association's 120th Annual Convention.

 "These findings continue more than 40 years of research that has made clear that whether you are mindless or mindful makes a big difference in every aspect of your health and well-being -- from competence to longevity," Ellen Langer, professor of psychology at Harvard University and a pioneer in researching mindfulness, said in an interview.
 Langer is a past recipient of APA's Award for Distinguished Contributions to Psychology in the Public Interest.

 For Langer's recent study, researchers trained women pregnant with their first child in mindfulness with instructions to notice subtle changes in their feelings and physical sensations each day, she said.
 When compared with two other groups of first-time pregnant mothers who did not have the mindfulness training, these women reported more well-being and positive feelings and less emotional distress.
 "They had higher self-esteem and life satisfaction during this period of their pregnancy and up to at least a month after birth," Langer said.
 "And this also had a positive impact on their deliveries and overall health of the newborns."

 Teaching mindfulness through attention to variability may be helpful for many disorders, including asthma, depression and learning disabilities, to name a few, according to Langer.

 "Noticing even subtle fluctuations in how you feel can counter mindlessness, or the illusion of stability.
 We tend to hold things still in our minds, despite the fact that all the while they are changing.
 If we open up our minds, a world of possibility presents itself," she said.